 system – the NAFC Electronic Tender Portal (NETP).
 You will need to register on

-the system in order to access full documentation and updates for any advertised
+the system in order to access full documentation, to receive notification of updates

 documents, completing these documents and then uploading them back to the

 access to Microsoft Word and Excel, running under Microsoft Windows, to

 complete a response.

 If you are considering submitting a tender or proposal, make sure